 Boundaries teach us to accept one another as being different yet still valuable.
 God uses boundaries to help us appreciate the differences in people rather than be upset by them.
 A godly friend tells us what we need to hear, not necessarily what we want to hear (Proverbs 27:6).
 We are free to be ourselves with others if we control ourselves.
 Boundaries are not selfish when we use our freedom to serve and love one another because we are keeping our own flesh under control (Galatians 5:13).
 In a godly relationship, both people are free to love each other and to be themselves because neither is using or manipulating the other.

-Self-control is a fruit of the Spirit, so it is not something unbelievers can achieve (Galatians 5:22-23).
+Self-control is a fruit of the Spirit (Galatians 5:22-23).
 A believer who sees his need for self-control so he can take responsibility for his own actions and not encroach on others will seek the Lord’s help for growth in this character trait.
 Boundaries are a fruit of submitting to God’s will, and He will enable us to make godly choices.

 Being Christ-like means we can say “no” in unselfish, helpful ways.
 Sometimes, love requires us to say “no” to those we love.
 For example, if a family member is abusing alcohol at a family gathering, then it is Christ-like to tell him not to do so.
 A proper boundary has then been set.
 If the response is to get angry, leave, and never come back, then that person simply was not able to respect the boundary.
 It is not sinful to say "no" to someone if he is crossing personal boundaries in harmful and destructive ways.
 Every boy or girl on a date should have clear boundaries that must not be crossed.